rks101/rks101/README.md

 ### Namaste :pray:

-🌱 I started these repositories for solving problems and answering questions one page at time.
+🌱 I started these repositories for solving problems and answering questions one para at a time.
 Some pages may be hidden or redacted.

 ✨ Share, cite, or reference these pages.